beezy-dev/verbose-couscous/docs/kubernetes/podman.md

 4bd81e7ab739  docker.io/jgraph/drawio:latest  catalina.sh run  9 seconds ago  Up 9 seconds  0.0.0.0:8080->8080/tcp, 0.0.0.0:8443->8443/tcp  draw.io
 ```

-Note: if you don't see the container in the list, try ```podman ps -a```.
+Note: If you don't see the container in the list, try ```podman ps —a``.
 If the container is present, it means that it fails to start.
 In that case, run the container without the ```--detach``` flag to grab the error message.

-At this stage, you can open the url 127.0.0.1:8080 or <your_ip>:8080 to start a draw.io session.
+At this stage, you can open the URL 127.0.0.1:8080 or <your_ip>:8080 to start a draw.io session.

 ### systemd
-Interesting enough, the start/stop of containers can be associated with systemd and user login.
-If you wish to have this service to start at user login, you can do the followings:
+Interestingly, the start/stop of containers can be associated with ```systemctl``` and user login.
+If you wish to have this service start at user login, you can do the following:

-Generate the systemd files:
+Generate the ```systemctl``` files:
 ```
 podman generate systemd --name draw.io --files --start-timeout=180 --stop-timeout=180
 ```